Sandy Design Help Desk Meets Red Hook

 For three days, 28 volunteers worked with more than a dozen clients to provide guidance on over 20 buildings in Red Hook housing over 40 families and businesses.
 The volunteer architects reviewed repair and retrofit issues for rowhouses, apartment buildings, machine shops and mixed use buildings that don’t readily adapt to the City’s zoning and building codes, while providing alternative and interpretive strategies that fulfill the intent of these codes.
 Clients had questions about wet and dry-flood-proofing methods, protection of mechanical systems, vacating ground floor space below the flood elevation, and egress issues to name a few.
+In addition, clients benefitted from the services of Neighbors Helping Neighbors and Neighborhood Housing Services who provided input on flood insurance, financing and funding strategies.

 Special thanks to all of our generous volunteers and the Fifth Avenue Committee for collaborating with the Help Desk partnership of Enterprise Community Partners; Pratt Center for Community Development; Architecture for Humanity New York Chapter; NYC’s Office of Housing Recovery, Housing Preservation & Development, Department of Buildings and City Planning.